canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 offset
     (*optional*) The offset in bytes from the beginning of the image.
-If not specified, placement of the partition within the disk image is implementation-dependent.
+If not specified, placement of the structure within the disk image is implementation-dependent.

 offset-write
-    (*optional*) Location in which the offset of this partition is written into.
+    (*optional*) Location in which the offset of this structure is written into.
 It may be specified relative to another structure item with the syntax ``label+1234``.

 size
-    (*optional*) Size of the partition.
-If not specified, the size will be automatically computed based on the size of contents, the partition role, and any limits imposed by offsets specified for partitions located after this one on the disk.
+    (*optional*) Size of the structure.
+If not specified, the size will be automatically computed based on the size of contents, other gadget specifications, and any limits imposed by offsets specified for structures located after this one on the disk.

 type
-    (*required*) The type of the partition.
+    (*required*) The type of the structure.
 This field takes one of these
     formats:

     - A GUID, representing a value used as a GPT partition type identifier.